How To Fake Live Snaps in Snapchat

 Saving As A Private Story

-Tap on the dual cards icon next to the record icon.
+- Tap on the dual cards icon next to the Record button.

 While it’s unfortunate that this method won’t show the “Uploaded just now” option at the top, it does get rid of the uploaded from camera roll option.

 Finally, as one of our readers mentioned, you can search for camera roll filters by swiping up from the filters page which will allow you to upload pictures from your camera roll and achieve the “Uploaded just now” message.
 But, based on our tests, the only available filters right now simply put your photo in your snap and it isn’t the entire subject.